bilzard/translation-helper/README.md

 # Translation Helper

-This chrome extention disables translation for the elements you don't want to be translated (e.g. codes).
+This chrome extention disables translation for the elements you don't want to be translated (e.g. source code, table, cite, paper title etc.).

 ## How this works